 Paper Parol Star

-Encourage kids to learn more through crafts originating in other countries.
+Use this Paper Parol Star to encourage kids to learn more through crafts originating in other countries.
 The most popular symbol of Christmas in the Phillipines is the Parol.
 It represents the blessed star of Bethlehem.
 For Filipinos, not having a Parol for decoration makes Christmas somewhat incomplete.

 1/8” and 1/4” hole punches